Histamine Intolerance

 How Do Histamine Levels Become Too High?

 Excess histamine in the body is usually caused by reduced levels or impaired activity of DAO, leading to inefficient breakdown of histamine.
-Genetic factors, conditions such as IBS and IBD, alcohol consumption, and certain medications can all reduce DAO levels or activity.
+Genetic factors, conditions such as Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Disease (IBD), alcohol consumption, and certain medications can all reduce DAO levels or activity.

 Histamine intolerance and its symptoms vary widely between individuals and even within the same person.
 At present, HIT is difficult to diagnose clinically because standardized diagnostic tests are still lacking.